marsanatta/offline_test/README.md

 # Q3.
 Given a sequence 1,1,2,3,5,8,13,21,34,55...
 Please write a function can return the nth value.
 Please give us at least 3 different solutions.

 ## Solution 1: Bottom Up
 Calculate each fibonacci value from 3rd to nth.
-(1st and 2nd fibonacci value is known as 1)
+(1st and 2nd fibonacci value are known as 1)

 ```
 if n is 1 or 2